skid steer training outline

-Skid Steer training provides participants a general understanding of the safe and efficient operation of a Skid Steer.
-Participants will be able to identify specific health and safety hazards associated with operating a Skid Steer.
+Skid Steer training certification provides participants a general understanding of the safe and efficient operation of a Skid Steer.
+Participants will be able to identify specific health and safety hazards associated with operating

 The two segments to the program include classroom theory & practical evaluation

-Specific hazards & controls when driving an Skidd Steer.
+- Specific hazards & controls when driving a Skid Steer.

 - Attachment at correct height

 - Smooth stopping

 - Load all way the way to heel of forks